vkola-lab/ar2021/README.md

-# Subchondral bone length

-This is the repository of the 2021 paper "Subchondral bone length in knee osteoarthritis: A deep learning driven imaging measure and its association with radiographic and clinical outcomes"
+# Subchondral bone length in knee osteoarthritis: A deep learning driven imaging measure and its association with radiographic and clinical outcomes

 ## Prerequisites